MonashDeepNeuron/HPC-Training/src/chapter2/macros.md

 }
 ```

 > Try it yourself.
-Write up the following code and using the `-D` flag when you compile it see how the outcome changes.
+Write up the following code and see how using the `-D` flag when compiling it changes the outcome.

 ### `#pragma`